 Of course, choosing WordPress as your platform is the perfect first step to creating a well-optimized site.
 Then you’ll need to pick the right host, select a suitable theme, and consider picking up one or more targeted plugins.
 By implementing these strategies (as well as the rest of the suggestions on this list), you’ll be well on your way to improving your site’s visibility and traffic.

 Do you have any questions about how to improve your WordPress website’s SEO?
-Let us know in the comments section below!
+Join the DreamHost community and start the conversation!